Accenture Case Interview: Formats, Question Types & Tips

 4. Practice 5-10 cases with a partner.
 The next step in preparing for Accenture case interviews is to case with a partner.
 Casing with a partner is the best way to simulate a real case interview.
 There are many aspects of case interviews that you won't be able to improve on unless you practice live with a partner.

 In an Accenture case interview, you will be expected to create a MECE framework, develop hypotheses on root causes driving the problem statement, test the hypotheses in a structured way, and communicate your ideas clearly.
 The Accenture interview is similar to case interviews at other management consulting firms.
-However, unlike a firm like BCG, topics in an Accenture case interview are ...
+However, unlike at a firm like BCG, topics in an Accenture case interview are a ...

 MCO's 5 tips on acing the Accenture case interview, and; The Accenture Consulting fit/behavioral interview.
 Let's get started! ... how it supports advances in technology, ... there will be both group and individual elements including leadership activities, case study discussions, and 1:1 interviews.
 The 1:1 interviews will include both a ...